gc2321/RepData_PeerAssessment2/Storm.md

 ![plot of chunk unnamed-chunk-16](figure/unnamed-chunk-16-1.png)

-Tornado causes the most property damages.
-Hail causes the most damages to crops.
+Flood causes the most property damages.
+Drought causes the most damages to crops.